Principles of operator algebras: 1c. Matrix tricks

 This is a polynomial in the coefficients of $P$, with integer coefficients, with the division by $c$ being indeed possible, under $\mathbb Z$, and with the sign being there for various reasons, including the compatibility with some well-known formulae, at small values of $N$. \end{proof}

-All this might seem a bit complicated, so as an illustration, let us work out an example.
+All the above might seem a bit complicated, so as an illustration, let us work out an example.
 Consider the case of a polynomial of degree 2, and a polynomial of degree 1:

 In order to compute the resultant, let us factorize our polynomials:

 The resultant can be then computed as follows, by using the two-step method:

 Observe that $R(P,Q)=0$ corresponds indeed to the fact that $P,Q$ have a common root.
 Indeed, the root of $Q$ is $r=-e/d$, and we have: